 With scattered thoughts, sweaty palms, and my heart beating like a drum, I glance at the door and cannot remember anything I prepared.

-The interview is in ten minutes, yet I want to run away.
+The interview is in 10 minutes, yet I want to run away.

-This article sets out our favorite stress-management activities and worksheets to help you deal with whatever challenge lies in your path.
+This article offers our favorite stress-management activities and worksheets to help you deal with whatever challenge lies in your path.

 This article contains:

 - A Note on Stress-Management Approaches

 - 3 Activities to Help Manage Stress